Docs Reference

 Together those three let a maintainer reproduce in the dev console without asking follow-up questions.

-Type to search. to navigate, to open.
+Type to search.
+Up and down arrows to navigate, Enter to open.